 2021-25

 Our Equality,

 Diversity and

 Inclusion (EDI)

+Building compassionate care and wellbeing for all

 Strategy

-Creating high quality, compassionate care and wellbeing for all

 Contents

 - 1. Foreword Page 2

 - 2. Purpose, vision, values and leadership behaviours Page 3

 - 3. Setting the scene Page 5

 - 4. We are Together Against Racism pledges from our Trust Board Page 6

 - 5. Strategic principles Page 9

 - 6. Our local profile Page 10

 - 7. Our staff profile Page 11

 - 8. Some of our achievements so far Page 12

 - 9. Equality objectives 2021-2025 Page 13

 - 10. How this Strategy will be monitored Page 15

-Foreword Cathy Ellis, Trust Board Chair and Health and Wellbeing Guardian for LPT I would like to endorse the Equality, Diversity and Inclusion strategy that is set out here.
+Foreword Crishni Waring, chair I would like to endorse the Equality, Diversity and Inclusion strategy that is set out here.
 Our Trust Board is absolutely committed to Equality, Diversity and Inclusion and each of us has pledged our personal support for LPT to be an anti-racist organisation.
 We want to have a truly inclusive culture in LPT that recognises and celebrates difference for all protected characteristics.
 I want everyone to feel welcome in our Trust.
 It is important that this strategy is brought to life through our own actions and those of our colleagues.
 Feeling included and part of our team is essential for the health and wellbeing of everyone.
 We are stronger when we stand together.

-Angela Hillery, Chief Executive As Chief Executive of our organisation I have chosen to prioritise and strengthen our collective focus upon Equality, Diversity and Inclusion.
-I am very proud of how we are embracing this and of our achievements so far; however there is more for us all to do .I want us to remain ambitious by striving together to do this and I believe this strategy enables us to drive forward together.
+Angela Hillery, chief executive As chief executive of our organisation I have chosen to prioritise and strengthen our collective focus upon Equality, Diversity and Inclusion.
+I am very proud of how we are embracing this and of our achievements so far; however there is more for us all to do.
+I want us to remain ambitious by striving together to do this and I believe this strategy enables us to drive forward together.
 The recent pandemic has highlighted even more reasons why this work is so very important to all of us.
-Everyone is a leader here at Leicestershire NHS Partnership Trust and we can all make a difference and influence what we achieve.
+Everyone is a leader here at Leicestershire Partnership NHS Trust and we can all make a difference and influence what we achieve.
 Our culture and what we create influences the care we provide and how all our staff experience working here.
-I want us to become the Anti- racist organisation we aspire to be and to be recognised as a place that embraces diversity and has a fully inclusive environment for all staff to work in.
+I want us to become the anti-racist organisation we aspire to be and to be recognised as a place that embraces diversity and has a fully inclusive environment for all staff to work in.

-Purpose, vision, values and leadership behaviours The purpose of this strategy is to set out how we will create a highly inclusive culture that meets the needs of all our colleagues, patients, service users and communities and takes in to full account the following strategies, plans and partnerships: - The People Plan - The Step Up to Great strategy - Together Against Racism strategy - LPT's equal opportunities policies and related policies and procedures - LPT's legal and statutory obligations - LPT's partnership working with national, regional and system wide stakeholders - Staff networks Our vision is 'Creating high quality, compassionate care and wellbeing for all.'
+Purpose, vision, values and leadership behaviours The purpose of this strategy is to set out how we will create a highly inclusive culture that meets the needs of all our colleagues, patients, service users and communities and takes into full account the following strategies, plans and partnerships: - The People Plan - The Together we Thrive strategy - Together Against Racism strategy - LPT's equal opportunities policies and related policies and procedures - LPT's legal and statutory obligations - LPT's partnership working with national, regional and system wide stakeholders - Staff networks Our vision is 'Together we thrive, building compassionate care and wellbeing for all.'

-Our leadership behaviours Equality and Culture Change is one of our key "bricks" within our Step Up to Great strategy.
-Our Culture Change Programme "Our Future Our Way" worked with Change Champions from across the Trust to develop the following Leadership Values which are embedded in all of our leadership work including staff appraisals and recruitment activities:
+Our leadership behaviours Equality and Culture Change is one of our key priorities within our Thrive strategy.
+Our Culture Change Programme "Our Future Our Way" worked with Change Champions from across the Trust to develop the following Leadership Values which are embedded in all our leadership work including staff appraisals and recruitment activities: